 The Executive Director of the Company provides a brief of the industry and business of the Company to the new Independent Directors and also has a discussion to familiarize the Independent Directors with the Company's operations.
-At the time of regularization of the appointment of an independent Director, the appointment is formalized by issuing a letter to the director, which inter-alia explains the role, function, duties and responsibilities expected of him/her as a director of the Company.
+At the time of regularization of the appointment of the Independent Director, the appointment is formalized by issuing a letter to the Independent Director, which inter-alia explains the role, function, duties and responsibilities expected of him/her as a Director of the Company.
 The Company also from time to time familiarizes the Independent Directors about the Company, its products, business and the on-going events relating to the Company.

-AUDIT COMMITTEE
+4. AUDIT COMMITTEE